 Although it takes a good deal longer to become a qualified optometrist in Canada (and the US) than it does in the UK, Ireland or New Zealand, there are plenty of reasons why you should study in Canada.
 Firstly it’s an amazingly friendly and progressive country, and with nearly 650,000 international students, it’s a great place to study abroad.

 On top of that, you can work part time and earn money while you study, and it’s not difficult to gain a post graduate work visa.
-Now that we’ve mentioned it, check out our article on 6 high paid part-time jobs in Canada for international students!
+Now that we’ve mentioned it, check out our article on highest paying part-time jobs in canada for international students!

 OK, so you want to become an Optometrist?
 Here’s what you have to do.